natefikru/mm-delegation-toolkit/README.md

 # MetaMask Delegation Toolkit

 This toolkit provides a set of tools for creating and redeeming delegations using the MetaMask Delegation Framework.
+It allows you to create smart account delegations where one account (the delegate) can perform actions on behalf of another account (the delegator).

+## Overview

+The MetaMask Delegation Toolkit demonstrates how to use the MetaMask Delegation Framework with Account Abstraction (ERC-4337) to create and execute delegations.
+The toolkit uses the Sepolia testnet by default and includes scripts for:

+1. Creating a delegation from a delegator to a delegate
+2. Executing actions on behalf of the delegator using the delegation
+3. Managing permissions using the ERC-7715 standard

 ## Prerequisites

 - Node.js v18 or higher
-- Git
-- Foundry (for local development with Anvil)
-- pnpm (for running the Alto bundler)
+- A private key with some Sepolia ETH (for the delegate account)
+- Access to a Sepolia RPC endpoint
+- Access to a bundler service (Pimlico is used by default)

 ## Setup